• Skip to primary navigation

 I leave you with this to statement to mull over: In regards to the U.S being the only “rich” country without a PAID parental leave policy…”Giving parents here a full year of leave for each child would cost about $25 billion a year, or less than 0.2 percent of gross domestic product.”

-Filed Under: NYC, work-life balance Tagged With: family leave, moms, work-life balance, working parents
+Filed Under: NYC, relationships Tagged With: family leave, moms, work-life balance, working parents

 Reader Interactions